USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch05_sys_req.md

 `source CMAQv5.2/config.cmaq`

+When you source the config.cmaq script the CMAQ directories, including all required libraries will be installed in the CMAQ working directory.
+If you encounter errors about libraries not being found, check the settings of the config.cmaq script variables IOAPI, NETCDF, or MPI to ensure that they are correctly point to the locations of these libraries on your Linux system.

 #### Install the CMAQ input reference/benchmark data ####

 After you have downloaded the CMAQ reference data from the [CMAS Center Software Clearinghouse](https://www.cmascenter.org/download/software.cfm), navigate to the `$CMAQ_HOME` directory, unzip and untar the `CMAQv5.2.DATA.tar.gz` file: